jonathanhogg/flitter/docs/tutorial.md

 calculated by dividing the current beat counter by `10`.
 At 120bpm it will take 5 seconds to cycle around the hue wheel.

+!["Hello World!" written in white with a 3D effect that animates changing color through a spectrum and "Figure 1" small in the top-left corner](tutorial_images/tutorial5.gif)

 Let's make our example a bit more trippy by animating the individual pieces of text that make up the 3D shadow: